duckworthd/configurati/README.md

-configuratti
+configurati
 ============

-configuratti is a configuration file library for python,
+configurati is a configuration file library for python,

 + config files are just normal Python modules
 + command-line overrides of configuration file variables